mjaschen/astrotools/README.md

 ## Why not use PHP's calendar extension?

-Some of the implemented features (e.g. calculation of Julian day or Date of Easter) are already provided by PHP's [calendar](http://php.net/manual/en/ref.calendar.php) extension.
+Some implemented features (e.g. calculation of Julian day or Date of Easter) are already provided by PHP's [calendar](http://php.net/manual/en/ref.calendar.php) extension.

-These functions come with some problems, e. g. `easter_date()` can only calculate the Date of Easter for the timerange of unix timestamps (1970 January 1 to somewhere around 2037/2038).
+These functions come with some problems, e.g. `easter_date()` can only calculate the Date of Easter for the timerange of unix timestamps (1970 January 1 to somewhere around 2037/2038).

 ## Usage Examples